 Climate change is already impacting the way councils manage their assets and infrastructure.
 Local Government plays a key role in facilitating community adaptation however, the lack of evidence to support council decision making is already presenting a challenge for the sector.

 This project seeks to address this barrier by developing a clearer understanding of the costs and benefits of different adaptation options for community assets and infrastructure owned and managed by councils across Greater Melbourne.
-The outputs will include a cost-benefit analysis framework for each major asset class and a robust methodology for assessing and prioritising adaptation options in subsequent project phases.
+The outputs include a cost-benefit analysis framework for each major asset class and a robust methodology for assessing and prioritising adaptation options in subsequent project phases.

 The study is funded under the Regional Adaptation Strategy (RAS) for Greater Melbourne is being delivered through a partnership between four Greenhouse Alliances and DELWP.
 The approach and methodology builds on previous cost-benefit work delivered under the RAS, including EAGA’s Exploratory Study and SECCCA’s Asset Vulnerability Assessment.
+Natural Capital Economics were engaged to deliver the work on behalf of the project partners.